-If you're not using an identity provider for user logins, follow these steps to set
+If you're not using an identity provider for user

-are enforced via the identity provider.
+sign-on authentication (which are enforced by the identity provider (IdP).

 -